jerabaul29/jerabaul29.github.io/_posts/2025-10-17-Firewall-a-podman-container.md

 This shows that the whole chain of events is working as expected, and that the runtime app and commands run inside the podman container are effectively firewalled:

-- The log_firewall.log logs show that the hook was well called and iptable rules have well been set up; all traffic is denied, except to and from the IP 1.1.1.1 .
+- The log_firewall.log logs show that the hook was well called and iptable rules have well been set up by the hook; all traffic is denied, except to and from the IP 1.1.1.1 .
 - Inside the container, the cap_net_admin is dropped (as visible in the capsh output by the !cap_net_admin)
 - We can observe that the firewalling rules are well working inside the container: it is possible to talk to the 1.1.1.1 IP, but not to the 8.8.8.8 IP; the vg.no server cannot be reached - communication to it is firewalled, but this fails even earlier: the request to DNS servers to get the IP of the vg.no server cannot even be reached.

 ## To go further

-This illustrates how applications run inside a podman container in rootless mode, without NET_ADMIN capabilities, can be effectively firewalled.
+This illustrates how applications run inside a podman container in rootless mode, without `NET_ADMIN` capabilities set, can be effectively firewalled.
 This is only one of the way to go - it could be possible in different podman run modes to leverage other mechanisms to firewall applications, see [the discussion on the podman repository](https://github.com/containers/podman/discussions/27099).
 In addition, the APIs and ways to run hooks may change, or new ways to run them may be added in the future - follow the discussions on the podman repository and the podman documentation!